Learn all about the different aspects of filmmaking in fun and friendly classes.

 (School Years 1-2)

-Our youngest crews focus on creative storytelling using cameras and crafts in playful settings.
+Our youngest crews focus on filmmaking through creative storytelling in fun, playful settings.

 Studio 2: Ages 7-9